cheater/articles/first-haskell-script.md

 	main = iteration >> main
 	-- The main program
 Notice that we have assignments here with the *<-* operator.
 This is exactly equivalent to the previous version of *iteration*.
 The Freenode IRC channel *#haskell* has a very nice bot called *lambdabot* with a few useful commands.
-You can use them in the channel, on in a query with *lambdabot*.
+You can use them in the channel, or in a query with *lambdabot*.
 One such command is *@undo*, which we can use to unwrap do notation:
 	@undo iteration = do x <- getLine; putStrLn x iteration = getLine >>= \x -> putStrLn x
 Now to understand this you need to know a bit about lambda calculus.
 The short version is, that the function:
 	f x = putStrLn x
 can also be expressed as
 	f = \x -> putStrLn x
-Think of *\*, (or *lambda*, or *𝜆* as it is called in other languages) as popping a value off the *argv* in C. Now this is exactly equivalent to:
+Think of *\\*, (or *lambda*, or *𝜆* as it is called in other languages) as popping a value off the *argv* in C. Now the above is exactly equivalent to:
 	f = putStrLn
 since the two functions take the same kinds and numbers of arguments.